Parent Education That Converts

 Wait lists are both blessing and curse.
 They validate demand but frustrate families and limit growth.
 Smart marketing adapts.

-When you can't serve everyone, you can be selective about who you do serve.
-What client types do you most want to work with?
+When you cannot serve everyone, you can be intentional about who you do serve.
+What client types align best with your clinicians' expertise?
 What services have capacity while others are constrained?
-What caseload mix leads to the best outcomes for clients and the best sustainability for your practice?
+What caseload mix produces the best outcomes for clients and the best sustainability for your practice?
+Marketing during wait list periods can focus on these strategic questions, attracting specific service needs, specific populations, and specific funding types that match your current capacity and clinical strengths.
+The most successful speech pathology marketing campaigns we have managed all share this trait.

 Common Questions